August 12th, 2009

 By Not Acting Old, I don’t mean that you go around showing off your abs, clubbing till dawn, and dating 22-year-olds.
 Yes, I’m talking to you, Bruce Willis.

 Not Acting Old is not the same as Acting Young.
-In fact, trying too hard to Act Young is one of the surest ways to Act Old.
+In fact, trying too hard to Act Young is one of the surest ways to Act Old that and if you use ab belts.

 Rather, Not Acting Old means embracing all that’s best about getting older, while transcending age’s less, shall we say, productive aspects.
 Yes, it’s subtle, not to mention confusing, which is how I’ve managed to spin the subject out into a year-long blog and an entire book.